MicrosoftDocs/architecture-center/docs/cloud-adoption/overview.md

 ## Product Truths

 CAF is currently offered as a Public Preview.
 The framework will reach general availability (GA) when the aspirational goals above are met.
 In this preview release of CAF, the primary area of focus is [Cloud Governance](./governance/journeys/overview.md).
-CAF will be expanded frequently as it moves closer to GA release.
+CAF will be expanded frequently as it moves closer to general availability.

 ## Audience